Nerdabilly/halloweencountdown/README.md

 This project is the code, materials list, and assembly tutorial.
 It was in progress and well underway when I learned that Adafruit has a [project and purpose-built kit](https://learn.adafruit.com/halloween-countdown-display-matrix) for exactly this, but I didn't want to stop, and why not offer a different option with some more customization?

-The specific setup here is using the materials I used, which was a 32x32 LED matrix and a Pi Zero W/Matrix Bonnet combination.
+The specific setup here is using the materials I used, which was a 32x32 LED matrix and a Pi Zero W with the Matrix Bonnet.
 Other hardware combinations such as a larger or different aspect ratio matrix or the HAT should also work, but you would have to modify the LED software installation and most likely rebuild the animations and numbers to accomodate those changes.
 I can't offer support for any of those variations, but they should work as long as you build for what you have.

 ## Prerequisites

-You should have some familiarity with setting up and configuring a headless Raspberry Pi, including adding hardware and flashing/installing the operating system.
+You should have some familiarity with setting up and configuring a headless Raspberry Pi, including adding hardware and flashing/installing the operating system, and running the Pi terminal over SSH.
+The projects listed on the Matrix and HAT/Bonnet links below should include everything you need to know to get started with setting up the hardware.

 You should also be familiar with pulling Python code libraries from Git onto your Pi (you're here, so you probably know what you're doing with that...)

+Another note - I am a pretty experienced developer with a variety of technologies, but this was actually my first foray into writing anything with Python.
+I went with Python because that's what the existing Matrix and GIF libraries were written in.
+This code is simple and it works, but that doesn't mean it's necessarily the best or "most Pythonic" way to do things.
+If you notice anything, or have any improvements or suggestions, reach out or create an MR.

 ## Materials